MUTX Documentation

 WalletConnect session proposals are handled from the DApps tab rather than the Requests queue.

-See the MCP Setup guide for detailed configuration.
+See the MCP Setup guide for detailed configuration, or Agent Integration for client-specific instructions.

 TUI Guide